Abir-Al-Mahamud/Alarm-App-Javascript-project/README.md

 ##Architecture and Technologies

-* Javascript for the game logic
+* Javascript for the Visual logic
-* Foo.js with HTML5 Baz
+* Foo.js with HTML5 Baz as the structure of the website
 * Browserify